EnderArcherBoy/japanese-writing-practice/README.md

 - Next.js
 - WanaKana for Hiragana and Katakana support
-- `kanji.json` from the kanji-data repository https://github.com/davidluzgouveia/kanji-data for all Japanese characters
+- `kanji.json` from the kanji-data repository https://github.com/davidluzgouveia/kanji-data for Kanji characters
 - `kanjiVG` from the kanjiVG repository https://github.com/KanjiVG/kanjivg for all Japanese character graphic vector
 - Tailwind CSS (for styling)